RatinFX/LyricerExtension/README.md

 # Lyricer
-Vegas Pro Extension for the lyrics people who still use this damn software
+VEGAS Pro Extension for the lyrics people who still use this damn software
 ![](preview.png)

 ## Usage: